tanghaibao/jcvi/README.rst

         `random`: random take some records
-        `diff`: check if two fasta records contain same information `trim`: given a cross_match screened fasta, trim the sequence `pair`: sort paired reads to .pairs, rest to .fragments `fastq`: combine fasta and qual to create fastq file `sequin`: generate a gapped fasta file for sequin submission
+        `diff`: check if two fasta records contain same information `trim`: given a cross_match screened fasta, trim the sequence `sort`: sort the records by IDs, sizes, etc.
+        `pair`: sort paired reads to .pairs, rest to .fragments `fastq`: combine fasta and qual to create fastq file `sequin`: generate a gapped fasta file for sequin submission